-We believe that learning the multiplication facts to the point of quick recall is a goal for all students.
-That's why we start you off with some multiplication tables, five minute frenzy charts and multiplication facts.
+Learning multiplication facts to the point of quick recall should be a goal for all students and will serve them well in their math studies.
 Multiplication facts are actually easier to learn than you might think.
 First of all, it is only essential to learn the facts from 1 to 9.
 Somewhere along the way students can learn that anything multiplied by zero is zero.
 Hopefully, that is an easy one.
 Students also need to learn to multiply by ten as a precursor to learning how to multiply other powers of ten.
 After those three skills are learned, everything else is long multiplication.
 Multiplying by 11 is actually two-digit multiplication.
 Now, learning fact tables of 11 and beyond will do no harm to those students who are keen and able to learn these things quickly, and it might help them figure out how many eggs are in a gross faster than anyone else, but keep it simple for those students who struggle a bit more.

 Five Minute Frenzy Charts

 Five minute frenzy charts are 10 by 10 grids that are used for multiplication fact practice (up to 12 x 12) and improving recall speed.
 They are very much like compact multiplication tables, but all the numbers are mixed up, so students are unable to use skip counting to fill them out.
 In each square, students write the product of the column number and the row number.
 They try to complete the chart in a set time with an accuracy goal (such as less than five minutes and score 98 percent or better).